Columba Bush

-Columba Bush (née Garnica Gallo; /es-419/; born August 17, 1953) is a Mexican and American philanthropist.
+Columba Bush (/es-419/; born August 17, 1953) is a Mexican and American philanthropist.
 As the wife of former Florida Governor Jeb Bush, she served as the First Lady of Florida from 1999 to 2007.

 Early life

 Columba Garnica Gallo was born in the community of Arperos, in the city of León, Guanajuato, Mexico, the daughter of José María Garnica Rodríguez (1925–2013), a migrant worker and waiter from Arperos, Guanajuato, and Josefina Gallo Esquivel (May 8, 1920 – August 14, 2016), from León, who were married in February 1949.
 Columba's father emigrated to the United States in 1956 when she was 3 years old and her parents divorced in 1963.
 Following the departure of her father, Columba and her mother remained in León.

 Garnica attended Instituto Antonia Mayllen, a private Catholic school in the historic center of León.

 She met Jeb Bush in 1970 in León when she was 16 years old and he was 17.
 Bush was teaching English as a second language and assisting in the building of a school in the small nearby village of Ibarrilla as part of a class at Andover called Man and Society.

 Garnica and Bush married on February 23, 1974, in Austin, Texas, at the chapel in the Catholic student center on the campus of the University of Texas at Austin.
 At the time of the wedding, she did not yet speak English fluently and a part of the wedding ceremony was conducted in Spanish.